Chapter 22: Electrical: Firewall

 I posted some of the initial layout of the firewall in the Ch 22 Electrical Planning page, and here I'm really looking back on what resulted as I'd reached completion of the Dynon and UL Power components in combination with establishing a firewall ground and odds and ends.
 You can see from the figure on the right that it got plenty busy in the end.
 It's interesting because there's fewer electrical components for backbone electrical, but this has shifted in these modern systems to more complicated sensing suites and associated control boxes, with many more small wire harnesses.

 I later corrected the placement of the ammeter shunt in the circuit so that it was between the battery and all the loads, as depicted in the Cozy Plans.
-This does not allow me to measure directly the Alternator output, but does allow me to see net loading on the battery, which includes when it's being charged or discharged, so if the engine is running and I see a discharge, I know the alternator is not putting out enough power to handle loads (needs attention).
-This just involved moving a few wires and is shown in the updated photo below: I may replace the PC680 Battery with a PC625, which will require a new composite battery strap.
+This allows me to see net loading on the battery, which includes when it's being charged or discharged, so if the engine is running and I see a discharge, I know the alternator is not putting out enough power to handle loads (needs attention).
+I will replace the PC680 Battery with a PC625, which will require a new composite battery strap.

 Early look of the firewall wiring: Red Box on right: UL Engine Control Unit.
 Black Box lower right: Dynon Engine Management System.
 Blue Bus Capacitor center.
 Master Solenoid above Capacitor.
 Fuse blocks on battery strap.
 Ground Block below Capacitor.
 6 AWG going under armrest on left are routing to VP-X at Instrument Panel and Nose Gear Power.
 Small black boxes on left and right above spar = fuel level gage signal conditioning.
 Ammeter shunt above battery.
 Dual Fuel pumps and pre-filters below spar (not connected to blue hose from central sump yet).

 Firewall: Engine Side Near Completion